dspeterson/dory/doc/build_install.md

 cd ../../..
 ```

-In the case of CentOS 6, remember to use the `--import_path` option with the
-`build` command.
-As above, if you omit the `--release`, then you will create a
+As above, if you omit the `--release`, then you will create a debug build,
-debug build, which is documented [here](dev_info.md#debug-builds).
-The newly
+which is documented [here](dev_info.md#debug-builds).
+The newly built library
-built library files and client program are now located in
+files and client program are now located in `out/release/dory/client`.
+If
-`out/release/dory/client`.
-If installing them manually, rename
+installing them manually, rename `libdory_client.so` to `libdory_client.so.0`
-`libdory_client.so` to `libdory_client.so.0` when copying it to your system's
+when copying it to your system's library directory (`/usr/lib64` on
-library directory (`/usr/lib64` on CentOS/RedHat, or `/usr/lib` on Ubuntu), and
+CentOS/RHEL, or `/usr/lib` on Ubuntu), and remember to run `/sbin/ldconfig`
-remember to run `/sbin/ldconfig` afterwards.
-Also remember to install the
-client library header files as follows:
+afterwards.
+Also remember to install the client library header files as
+follows:

 ```
 mkdir -p /usr/include/dory/client